genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.mdx

 ## Polling

 In electronic communications, the continuous checking of some resource to check what state it is currently in.
 This is usually used to ensure sustained communication or when listening for updates.

-## POM

-Project Object Model

-The key project file for Maven, provided as an xml file.
-The xml file contains information about the project and its configuration details, such as project dependencies, plugins and build profiles.
-Maven uses these details to build the project.
-Genesis provides a standard pom.xls that ensures that all applications are created with a consistent structure and set of file names.
-For more information on maven and pom, go to the [Maven website](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html).

-## R

-A statistical programming language.

-It is widely used by statisticians and data miners for developing statistical software and data analysis.

-Genesis enables you to use R functions in our Consolidators.

 ## Resource